 3 Tips for Gluten-Free Label Reading

-1. A product which carries a 3rd party certification such as that of GIG’s Gluten-Free Certification Organization (GFCO), is considered safe for gluten-free consumers.
+A product that carries a third-party certification, such as GIG’s Gluten-Free Certification Organization (GFCO) distinctive mark, is considered safe for gluten-free consumers.

-*A product that is labeled gluten-free may include the term “wheat” in the ingredient list (e.g. wheat starch) or in a separate “Contains wheat” statement, but the label must also include the following statement: “The wheat has been processed to allow this food to meet the Food and Drug Administration (FDA) requirements for gluten-free foods.”
+*A product that is labeled gluten-free may include the term “wheat” in the ingredient list (such as “wheat starch”) or in a separate “Contains wheat” statement, but the label must also include the following statement: “The wheat has been processed to allow this food to meet the Food and Drug Administration (FDA) requirements for gluten-free foods.”

-3. For products which are neither certified nor labeled “gluten-free”, it is essential to read the ingredient list.
+For products that are not certified or labeled “gluten-free”, the best way to make sure you are eating or serving gluten-free packaged foods is to read the ingredient list.

-- Wheat (including all types of wheat such as spelt)
+- Wheat (including all types of wheat such as spelt, emmer, farro, and durum)